dezmou/eth-vanity-webgpu/README.md

 Choose a brief prefix and/or suffix, then click start.
 Your browser will generate multiple random addresses until one matches your criteria.

-Vanity address generator has been there for a long time, this version unlock up to 20 time the speed of the CPU version like vanity-eth.tk by using WebGPU
+Vanity address generator has been there for a long time, this version unlocks up to 20 time the speed of the CPU version like vanity-eth.tk by using WebGPU

 ## Benchmark